About Jersey Shore Trout Unlimited

 The members of the Jersey Shore Chapter of Trout Unlimited primarily reside in the central New Jersey coastal counties of Monmouth and Ocean.
 Our conservation activities include yearly stream cleanups and helping with the Sea Run Brown Trout stocking program run by the New Jersey Department of Fish and Wildlife.
 Our members enjoy both fresh and saltwater fly fishing, and the chapter runs a variety of trips and educational activities throughout the year.

-If you want to receive the JSTU newsletter and occasional announcements about upcoming events by email, and are not currently on our mailing list, just send a message to our Newsletter Editor Tim Black with your email address and he'll make sure you get added to the mailing list.
+If you want to receive the JSTU newsletter and occasional announcements about upcoming events by email, and are not currently on our mailing list, just send a message to our Newsletter Editor Paul Osborne with your email address and he'll make sure you get added to the mailing list.
 It's a great way to find out what's happening in the chapter.

 Women's Initiative (WI) Program at NJ TU